igor-baiborodine/kiroule.com/content/article/manage-environment-specific-settings-for-hugo-based-website.md

 - Execution of the config.sh script was removed from the command setting in `[context.dev]` and `[context.production]` sections.
 - `--environment dev` option was added to the `hugo` command in the command setting in `[context.dev]` section.

+I had to keep the `ALGOLIA_INDEX_NAME` variable for each environment context since it's needed to execute algolia/run-index-upload.sh.

 This is how the netlify.toml file looks like after the above changes:
 ```toml
 [build]